On Two Fronts

 Plug Division was the sole supplier of K-14s gyro-computing gun sights

-during WWII.
+during World War Two.
 These sights were a post-1943 development, and not included in the

 models of the K-14.
 The K-14B series gun sights were introduced in